-• Three (3) Probationary Evaluations
+• Three (3) Probationary J1 Evaluations (one by each member of Core Committee)

-Each member of the Core Committee performs one probationary evaluation.
-The committee and the Candidate agree upon a schedule to complete three (3) probationary evaluations in separate quarters during Phase III, at least one of which must be performed in Spring quarter of Year 3.
-The committee may also perform additional probationary evaluations, if appropriate.
+Each evaluation is done in a different quarter with at least one in Spring quarter of Year 3.
+The committee may also do additional probationary evaluations, if appropriate.

-• Five (5) Student Evaluations
+• Five (5) Student J2 Evaluations